 - Encourage the creation of a social service center to provide assistance to immigrants. - Create a center to provide social, educational, and naturalization services to area residents.
-This facility should be located near transit facilities and could be a partnership of local non-profits, faith based institutions, and State and local agencies. - Encourage the creation of a multi-jurisdictional incentives, affordability, and marketing workgroup. - Public and private stakeholders would be responsible for reviewing and implementing incentives to facilitate redevelopment within the Plan area. - Support the creation of a Bi-County Transportation Management District. - Support Bi-County expansion of the International Corridor CDC's programs and services. - Encourage creation of Bi-County Weed and Seed program. - Explore creation of a Bi-County Parking Lot District. - A Takoma/Langley Crossroads parking district could complement reduced parking requirements if enacted together.
+This facility should be located near transit facilities and could be a partnership of local non-profits, faith based institutions, Casa of Maryland, and the Suburban Washington Resettlement Center. - Encourage the creation of a multi-jurisdictional incentives, affordability, and marketing workgroup - Public and private stakeholders would be responsible for reviewing and implementing incentives to facilitate redevelopment within the Plan area. - Support the creation of a Bi-County Transportation Management District. - Support Bi-County expansion of the International Corridor CDC's programs and services. - Encourage creation of Bi-County Weed and Seed program. - Explore creation of a Bi-County Parking Lot District. - A Takoma/Langley Crossroads parking district could complement reduced parking requirements if enacted together.
 In general, parking districts allow jurisdictions to manage parking supply and demand on a district-wide basis and typically provide public garages.
 The parking district would offer developers the benefit of potentially reduced parking costs when enacted in combination with payment in lieu of parking provision.
 Montgomery County currently has several parking districts in the County's urban nodes, including Silver Spring and Bethesda.
+The County's Department of Public Works and Transportation manages the Montgomery parking district program.